ICTeam28/ProgramAnalysis/summaries/example_page.md

 Don't forget all the vital meta-data at the top of the page.

+Reference links do not have to numbered or even put in the correct order - this is done at compile time.

 [@a]: http://google.com/?q=Frogs+Are+Toads
+Reference links must be the last thing on the page.
+Any content inbetween links will not appear in the compiled page.

+Try to refernece a particular section of the page where possible.
+Do this within quotes as below and it will be included next to a link to the reference wikipedia style!

 [@Johnson2006 "Page 6, section 2"]: http://dx.doi.org/10.1002/aris.201